The Zero Moment of Truth

 - The Second Moment of Truth — Post-purchase when Consumer now has direct experience with the product or service.

-Google added a fourth stage between the first two, dubbed “The Zero Moment of Truth,” or ZMOT, to signify the period before the purchase where the Consumer conducts searches, consults review sites and checks out social media posts in order to gather information about the product or service they want to buy.
+Google added a fourth stage between the first two and called it “The Zero Moment of Truth,” or ZMOT.
+It signifies the period before the purchase where the Consumer conducts searches, consults review sites, and checks out social media posts to gather information about the product or service they want to buy.